 Description of Howick Falls

-This is an easily accessible, visually impressive waterfall which slides down along nearly vertical cliff in a single plunge.
+This is an easily accessible, visually impressive waterfall that slides down along a nearly vertical cliff in a single plunge.

-The best time to visit the falls in after heavy rain in the spring or summer.
+The best time to visit the falls is after heavy rain in the spring or summer.
 During the other times of the year, the falls are much less impressive.
-Much of the water is taken by Midmar Dam (built in 1965) and only if the water in sluice gates is released, the falls return to their former glory.
+Much of the water is taken by Midmar Dam (constructed in 1965) and only if the water in the sluice gates is released, the falls return to their former glory.

 Around the falls has been developed visitor infrastructure – a viewing platform, a network of trails, which, sadly, is not too well kept.
 The town around the falls also could feel a bit rough and loud – maybe come here in the morning, during the working days.